FedEval: A Holistic Evaluation Framework for Federated Learning: Introduction

 While these works focus on one or two issues in FL, their evaluation results are also restricted to the corresponding areas.
-For example, FedAvg \citep{mcmahan2016communication} tries to reduce the communication rounds by adding the number of clients' local updates, but the resulting increased local running time is not evaluated.
+For example, FedAvg \cite{mcmahan2016communication} tries to reduce the communication rounds by adding the number of clients' local updates, but the resulting increased local running time is not evaluated.
 Moreover, the non-IID issue is also not thoroughly tested in their work. \citet{zhao2018federated} used a shared dataset to solve the non-IID data problem, but they dismissed the potential private data leakage caused by the shared dataset.
-Analysis of these existing works raises several questions. \textit{Is it adequate to only evaluate the aspects in which the progress is made?} \textit{What are the metrics that need to be considered in the evaluation of FL systems?} \textit{How can we compare existing FL technologies if the reported evaluation results focus on different aspects?}
+Analysis of these existing works raises several questions. \textbf{\textit{Is it adequate to only evaluate the aspects in which the progress is made?} \textit{What are the metrics that need to be considered in the evaluation of FL systems?} \textit{How can we compare existing FL technologies if the reported evaluation results focus on different aspects?}}

-A comprehensive evaluation model is required to standardize the assessment and encourage healthy development in the FL area.
-Therefore, in this paper, we propose the ACTPR \footnote{\textbf{ACTPR} is an acronym for \textbf{A}ccuracy, \textbf{C}ommunication, \textbf{T}ime consumption, \textbf{P}rivacy, and \textbf{R}obustness} model.
-The ACTPR model evaluates FL systems in terms of accuracy, communication, time consumption, privacy, and robustness.
-While the five metrics have all appeared in existing works to measure the capabilities of the FL systems in different aspects, as illustrated in Table \ref{tab:metrics} , these five metrics are seldom covered together in one single work.
-Most of the existing works have only considered two or three metrics.

-To illustrate the need for a comprehensive evaluation model, we now show two concrete examples of the ambiguity caused by fragmentary evaluation metrics.
+To illustrate the need for a well-designed evaluation model, we now show two concrete examples of the ambiguity caused by inappropriate evaluation metrics.

-\textbf{Is a smaller number of communication rounds always better?} Most of the existing works, including Google's FedAvg \citep{mcmahan2016communication}, only use the number of communication rounds to measure efficiency.
-The major contribution of FedAvg is reducing the number of communication rounds by increasing the clients' number of local updates in each round.
+\textbf{Is a smaller number of communication rounds always better?} Most of the existing works, including Google's FedAvg \cite{mcmahan2016communication}, only use the number of communication rounds to measure efficiency.
 However, the time consumption per round grows because of the rising workload in local updates.
-Thus we can hardly say that a smaller number of communication rounds is identical to less time consumption in FedAvg, especially when the model is large and requires more hardware resources.
+In other words, the time of local updates is also essential in computational efficiency but neglected in some prior work \cite{mcmahan2016communication,FedSTC,FedOpt,FedProx}.
+Thus we can hardly say that a smaller number of communication rounds is identical to less time consumption, especially when the model is large and requires more hardware resources.